k-y-o-u-m-a/qr-generator/README.md

 - **Generate Custom QR Codes**: Input any URL to create a QR code.
 - **Optional Logo Integration**: Upload a custom logo to be embedded in the center of the QR code.
-- **Neumorphism-Themed UI**: A minimalistic web interface with a black background and white bold text styled with neumorphism.
 - **Downloadable PNG**: Generated QR codes are downloadable in high quality.

 ## Demo